LBHackney-IT/api-specifications/docs/housing_search.md

 ### Filtering

 Filter parameters will be added to `/search/assets/all` and searchText will be optional giving the ability to filter of specific fields without the need to search by text.
+We propose to enforce a rule of at least one parameter to mitigate against the API being abused and returning every asset.

 **Filter by :**
 1. Asset - assetStatus, numberOfBedrooms, numberOfBedSpaces, numberOfCots, groundFloor, privateBathroom, privateKitchen, stepFree, isTemporaryAccomodation, parentAssetId